Legal Notices

 State Authorization

 Morgan Community College works cooperatively with higher education authorities in all states and other U.S. jurisdictions to ensure compliance with state authorization requirements that govern the offering of courses in those states, including complaint processes.
-Morgan Community College is a participating SARA institution; for more information on the National Council for State Authorization Reciprocity Agreements (NC-SARA), please visit their website http://nc-sara.org/sara-states-institutions.
+Morgan Community College is a participating SARA institution; for more information on the National Council for State Authorization Reciprocity Agreements (NC-SARA), please visit their website https://nc-sara.org/guide/state-authorization-guide/.

 Currently Morgan Community College has approval to offer courses in the following states: